Golden Gate to Ancient Rus'. VI

 Task 2 group: Read the text and answer the questions:

-1. Who are merchants? (check your guess in the dictionary p.140)
+1. Who are merchants? (check your guess in the dictionary p.
+140)

-2. What did foreign merchants trade in?
+2. What did foreign merchants trade?

 3. What goods did Russian merchants offer?